IoT Device Management: Solutions, Architecture, Challenges, and Security

 Diagnostics is a part of predictive IoT device management that allows you to find problems before they start affecting your business.
 What are the most useful diagnostic tools for IoT?

-Network statistics and analytics helps you detect security breaches and predict data overloads that can cause system failure.
+Network statistics and analytics helps you detect security breaches and predict data overloads that can cause a system failure.
 A good IoT management system will have comprehensive analytics that will generate useful insights on how each device works.